-AND WHEREAS, notice was given of Council's intention to pass this By-law in the August 5th, 2014 and August 12th, 2014 issue of the Rimbey Review;
+AND WHEREAS, Notice has been given of Council's intention to pass this By-law 249-2024 on September 10, 2024, and September 17, 2024, issues of the Rimbey Review;

-AND WHEREAS, a Public Hearing was held on August 19^{th,} 2014 to allow the general public to comment on the proposed Summersault Area Structure Plan;
+AND WHEREAS, a Public Hearing was scheduled for September 24, 2024, to allow the general public to further comment on thew proposed Sunset Heights Area Structure Plan;

-NOW THEREFORE, the Council of the Town of Bentley, duly assembled, rescinds the North East Area Structure Plan By-law No. 528/93 and adopts the Summersault Area Structure Plan, being land legally described as the S.W.
-26-40-1-W5M, as described in Schedule A, attached hereto and forming part of this By-law.
+NOW THEREFORE, the Council of the Town of Bentley, duly assembled, rescinds the Summerasult Area Structure Plan By-law No. 178-2014 and adopts the Sunset Heights Area Structure Plan, Bylaw 249/2024, being land legally described as the S.W, 26-40-1-W5M, as described in Schedule B, attached hereto and forming part of this By-law.